 No credit card

 Having a debit card linked to your child’s account is great when the children are old enough and responsible to manage their own money.
-Just be weary that some financial institutions may be quick to start promoting credit card facilities to your child as soon as they turn 18, this might be an important factor to consider.
+Just be wary that some financial institutions may be quick to start promoting credit card facilities to your child as soon as they turn 18, this might be an important factor to consider.

 With the help and guidance of parents and guardians, children can learn the value of savings, and help foster their sense of self-achievement and worth with the right account.